fpmi-tp2022/labrabota5t1-zxc/README.md

 # Project name:

-Application for Parfume Market - ParfumeManager
+Application for Perfume Market - PerfumeManager

 # Description:

-Console application designed to work with databases of Parfume Market.
+Console application designed to work with databases of Perfume Market.

 Contains maclers info, info of deals and goods for sale.